FolkertVanVerseveld/aoe/README.md

 ## Status

-At the moment, there is no game to be played.
+At the moment, there's only very basic gameplay.
+Some villager tasks are implemented as well as a very dumb CPU player.
 See the github project for most up-to-date info: [AoE](https://github.com/FolkertVanVerseveld/aoe).

 ## Support